 Animals 6 months and older are required to be licensed with the city.
 Animal licenses must be renewed every one to three years depending on a pet's Rabies vaccination status.
 To obtain a license you must provide proof of current rabies vaccination by a certified veterinarian.
 Pet licensing is done at no charge to Edwardsville residents.

 The City of Edwardsville has a Leash Law Ordinance and it is enforced by the Police Department.
-If Animal Control picks your animal up for any reason, it will be taken to Unleashed Pet Rescue located at:
+If Animal Control picks your animal up for any reason, it will be temporarily be taken to The Humane Society of Greater Kansas City located at:

 You, as the pet owner, will be responsible for all impound fees as well as an administrative fee assessed by the city.
 If after 5 business days / 10 days for cases of quarantine, the animal has not been claimed by its owner, the animal will be euthanized or adopted out to an animal rescue shelter.